 This course may include a combination of quizzes and tests (e.g. pop quiz, midterm exam).
-The format of tests and quizzes will be determined by the instructor and may include a combination of short answer and essay questions.
+The format will be determined by the instructor and may include a combination of short answer and essay questions.

 Presentations

 This course may include a presentation component, which may be an individual or group assignment (e.g. in-class debate, academic poster, research presentation).
 Detailed instructions will be provided in class and on eLearn.